 - Yield: 4 sandwiches 1x

-- Mix together the ingredients for the Russian dressing in a small bowl.
+- Mix all of the ingredients for the Russian dressing in a small bowl.

-- Cover the bottom slice of bread with a slice of tempeh, followed by 2 tbsp of sauerkraut, and top with a slice of cheese.
+- Cover the bottom slice of bread with a piece of tempeh, followed by 2 Tbsp of sauerkraut, and two slices of cheese.

 - Place the second slice of bread on top of the cheese, with the Russian dressing side down.
 Then butter the top of the sandwich.

-- Broil on low until the bread is well toasted.
+- Broil on low until the top of the bread is well toasted.
 (About 3 minutes under my broiler).